9 Maui Restaurants to Visit for Authentic Hawaiian Flavors

 For local flair and a friendly hangout, head to Paia Fish Market Restaurant.
 Their fish selection is caught daily by local fishermen, and Paia is best known for hearty portions and affordable prices.

 Fresh-catch plates feature ono, mahi mahi, snapper and opah, all offered four different ways.
 In addition, guests may try pasta, tacos, burgers and salads.
 The restaurant originally began as a community gathering place for local workers and has since grown to welcome surfers, windsurfers, tourists and natives.
-Paia also have two other locations in Lahaina and Kihei.
+Paia also has two other locations in Lahaina and Kihei.

 Maui Upscale Restaurants